AngularPlus/AngularPlus/README.md

 ### Disable ngPlus Overlay

-The ngPlus overlay can be disabled for specific requests by setting the `ngplusIgnore` option to `true` on either the angular http request config or the jquery ajax options objects.
+The ngPlus overlay can be disabled for specific requests by setting the `hideOverlay` option to `true` on either the angular http request config or the jquery ajax options objects.

 - Angular